I Am (EP): Background and release

-On April 18, 2018, Cube Entertainment announced via SNS that the group would debut with the mini-album I Am and title-track "Latata".
+On April 18, Cube Entertainment announced via SNS that the group would debut with the mini-album I Am on May 2 of the same year.
+The following day, a debut schedule was released.

-Concept images featuring each of the members were released from April 23–24, 2018.
+Concept images featuring each of the members were released from April 23–24.

+On April 26, the group unveiled the track listing of the EP, with "Latata" revealed as the lead single.

+On April 29, an audio snippet video was released, showcasing a short teaser of every song on the album.
+On April 30, six individual music video teasers for "Latata" were released, as well as a group teaser.

 Soyeon described the album I Am as "an album containing six different personalities."
 She continued, “I wrote the lyrics for the title song "Latata" while thinking about each member."

 Promotion

 (G)I-dle held a live showcase at the Blue Square iMarket Hall on May 2, where they performed "Latata" along with "Maze".

 The group started promoting their title track "Latata" on May 3.
 They first performed the lead single on Mnet's M Countdown, followed by performances on KBS' Music Bank, MBC's Show!
 Music Core and SBS's Inkigayo.
 They received their first-ever music show win since debut on May 22, 2018 on SBS MTV's The Show.
 Two days later, on May 24, the group received their second music show win for "Latata" on M Countdown.